 There are a lot of keyboards you can choose that have great features and Mac compatibility.
-However, this particularly clever wireless keyboard allows you to connect Apple’s Magic Trackpads (more on these below) to either the right or the left of the Apple Magic Keyboard (available here.
+However, if you already have Apple’s Magic Keyboard and Magic Trackpad and want to take them to the next level, this clever little tray is perfect.
+It allows you to connect Apple’s Magic Trackpads (more on these below) to either the right or the left of the Apple Magic Keyboard in a seamless arrangement.

 Apple Magic Trackpad 2

-We said it once, and we’ll say it again.
-The Magic Mouse is a really bad mouse.
+The Magic Mouse’s shape means it’s not to everyone’s taste.
 The Magic Trackpad 2, however, is excellent.
-The Magic Trackpad 2 is an immense improvement on the original Trackpad, coming with a slimmer design, more durability, larger surface area, and better sensors.
+It’s an immense improvement on the original Trackpad, coming with a slimmer design, more durability, a larger surface area, and better sensors.
 It’s a must-have if you’re familiar with MacBooks.

 You can quickly set up this trackpad to work well with the iMac’s large screen at a speed and responsiveness that works for you.
-This trackpad is a great solution for those who want to avoid some of the wrist problems associated with mice, people who prefer a quieter, clickless method of navigating, or those who simply prefer using gestures in MacOS.
+This trackpad is a great solution for those who want to avoid some of the wrist problems associated with mice, or if you simply prefer using gestures in MacOS.

 On the other hand, some users absolutely require a mouse for their computer activities.
 While there are a lot of great mice out there to choose from, this Logitech model is top-notch.
 It has a comfortable ergonomic design and a rechargeable battery that can last up to 70 days on a single charge.
 The light grey version pairs particularly well with an iMac setup.